guyelov/Face-Recognition-Mitigation-Method/Attacks/README.md

 This folder contains existing privacy violation attacks that can be applied to face recognition (FR) systems.
 These attacks can be used to test the effectiveness of the FR system and the mitigation method implemented in this repository.
+The implementation of the attacks is based one the Adversarial Robustness Toolbox (ART) library.

 Currently, the following attacks are supported:
 - [Membership Inference](https://github.com/guyelov/Face-Recognition-Mitigation-Method/blob/38cd300509632d4f87279188deb305ceedf2a48b/Attacks/Membership_Inference/MembershipAttack.py):This attack attempts to determine whether an individual's data was used to train the FR model.